jonmikeli/docs/iot/iot-tools.md

 Solution template extension to create an Azure Function reading messages from an Event Hub, implementing some processing (validations, etc) and sending the messages to SignalR.

+> NOTE
+>
+> The EH to EH version and the EH to SR version have been merged.

 #### Links

  - [Visual Studio]()